 - Students have the option to list their entire committee or just their advisor/chair.
 SHESC prefers that they list their committee in its entirety.
-If a student has co-chairs, the system will not allow them to submit unless they list their committee in its entirety. - A student's committee must match the committee that is listed on their PhD Committee Approval form, which should be on file with the Graduate Student Advisor. - If a student does not have a PhD Committee Approval form on file, they will need to complete one and submit it to the Graduate Student Advisor before their iPOS can be approved. - If one of their committee members is from outside SHESC or ASU and comes up as "not found" during the search, students must fill out the Committee Approval Request form and turn it-in to the Graduate Student Academic Support Specialist along with the individual's most recent CV. - External members cannot be the sole chair, but can be a co-chair.
+If a student has co-chairs, the system will not allow them to submit unless they list their committee in its entirety. - A student's committee must match the committee that is listed on their PhD Committee Approval form, which should be on file with the Graduate Student Advisor. - If a student does not have a PhD Committee Approval form on file, they will need to complete one and submit it to the Graduate Student Advisor before their iPOS can be approved. - If one of their committee members is from outside SHESC or ASU and comes up as "not found" during the search, students will need to get permission to add the faculty as an affiliate.
+Students must work with the Graduate Academic Support Coordinator to have them approved by the Graduate College.
+Students who wish to add an affiliate as a committee member to their committee should submit the following to the Graduate Student Advisor: - i.
+Signed Committee Appointment Form by the entire committee. - ii.
+The rationale- brief 1-2 sentence justification for the skills the individual will bring to the committee written by the student. - iii.
+The requested member's curriculum vitae. - iv.
+If the individual is associated with ASU, provide their ID number, if outside v.
+External members cannot be the sole chair, but can be a co-chair